 But often we think we can do more sooner than we actually can.
 You may find yourself being tempted to do more in those early days than you should…and this can actually lead to problems down the road.

-If you start to feel a little “stir crazy,” try not to venture too far from home in those first 2 weeks.
+Even if you start to feel a little “stir crazy,” try not to venture too far from home in those first 2 weeks.
 A short walk may be just what you need — but not jetting off to some other part of the city.
 Don’t expect to be your old self quite yet.
 Take things slow especially when it comes to walking, exercising, etc.

-Eat Warm, Nourishing Foods
+Postpartum Job 3: Eat Warm, Nourishing Foods

 What type of food comes to mind when you’re not feeling well?